sthagen/attribuutit/docs/index.md

 ## Bug Tracker

-Feature requests and bug reports are bested entered in the [todos of attribuutit](https://todo.sr.ht/~sthagen/attribuutit).
+Feature requests and bug reports are best entered in the [todos of attribuutit](https://todo.sr.ht/~sthagen/attribuutit).

 ## Primary Source repository